hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > They tried in vain, could nothing better meet,
 >
-> So named their houses after the next street.
+> So named their houses after the next street[^71].

->
+[^71]: This is actually the case.
+The professors, above alluded to, not choosing to name their houses from the streets in which they are situate, as not being of sufficient consequence, have taken the titles from the next streets, videlicet Norton Falgate and Aidgate.

 > This shows at once their genius and their hate,
 >
 > From envy they each other imitate: